vpenso/scripts/docs/net/dns/README.md

 - Domain names contain up to 255 chars and up to 127 node levels
 - Absolute names are unique i.e. `en.wikipedia.org`

+## Domain Name Resolution

+Maps a domain name (human readable) to an IP address (machine readable)

+- **Resolvers** maps a domain name to an IP address that identifies the domains hosted location
+- **Resolution** is the process of obtaining answers from the DNS database (in responds to a DNS query)
+- Domains resolved segment by segment from the highest-level domain down (eventually querying many (authoritative) DNS servers)

 ### Domain Name Registry

 Different entities providing DNS services: